Product Inspector

 Check plate fit and external size

 The litre rating is useful, but the turntable and cavity shape decide what actually fits.
-Measure your worktop and compare dimensions before buying.
+Measure your worktop, allow the ventilation space stated in the instructions and make sure the door can open without hitting a wall or cupboard.

 Do not overpay for functions you do not need